antimof/UxPlay/README.md

     can be used to control the daemon.
 If it is enabled, the daemon will start at the user's first login and stop when they no longer have any open sessions.
 See https://www.baeldung.com/linux/systemd-create-user-services for more about
+    systemd user services.
+If more than one user might simultaneously run uxplay this way, they should specify distinct -p and -m options (ports and deviceID) in their startup files.
-    systemd user services.  **Note: it is NOT recommended to run UxPlay as a root service.**
+    **Note: it is NOT recommended to run UxPlay as a root service.**

 -   On Raspberry Pi:  models using hardware h264 video decoding by the Broadcom GPU (models 4B and earlier) may require the uxplay option -bt709.